5 Things Writers Should Stop to Appreciate on Thanksgiving | WritersDigest.com

 3. The editors and beta readers who help you improve your writing.

 When your antagonist’s dialogue is drab and cliché, who tells you to try again?
 When you repeated the word “subtle” five times in the same paragraph, who unsubtly buys you a thesaurus?
-When your inconsisent pacing makes your heroine faceplant into a clumsy climax, who helps you tie her thematic shoelaces?
+When your inconsistent pacing makes your heroine faceplant into a clumsy climax, who helps you tie her thematic shoelaces?

 Whether it’s a spouse, a friend, a critique partner, or a professional editor, stop to salute those red pen-wielding, mixed metaphor-slashing, darling-slaughtering sadists you trust to whip your manuscript into shape.

-4. Literary agents who represent and advocate for you.
+4. Literary agents who represent and advocate for you (and give great publishing advice!).

 Any writer who’s found a literary agent to represent them, review their pages, or simply offer helpful insights about the querying and publishing process knows that agents are author advocates through and through.
 They read and review and strive tirelessly toward the success of writers both veteran and undiscovered.
 Spend a moment thanking an agent for all they do.